ChestSpike/tf2-mods/README.md

 # tf2-mods
-All the mods i create for Team Fortress 2
-You're free to use and edit these to your hearts content :D
+All the mods i create for Team Fortress 2!
+Feel free to use and edit these to your hearts content :D